Letvidas/Hybrid_Programming_2/README.md

 # Hybrid Programing
 Tasks for Hybrid Programs course.
 This is restourant app, where you can leave comments about food.
-Created using React-native with ##AssyncStorage and ##Navigator.
+Created using React-native with *AssyncStorage* and *Navigator*.